Bug report #17563

 - "Vexiza" was the value got without OTF activated.

-#8 Updated by salvatore fiandaca about 1 year ago
+#8 Updated by salvatore fiandaca over 1 year ago

 I do not think it's a bug, from the definition of the $ area function we read: